ashutoshgautams/Gsoc-musicblocksV3-Maintenace/README.md

 Programming Language and collection of manipulative tools for exploring musical and mathematical concepts in an integrative and fun way.

-The purpose of my project is
+The purpose of my project is to maintain and fix

 <!-- <ul>
 <li>develop a framework to draw and manage graphics which will be generated JavaScript code </li>